Causal Reasoning and Large Language Models: Opening a New Frontier for Causality

 \begin{tldr} The experiments reveal that GPT-3.5 and GPT-4 have memorized a significant portion of the T\"u bingen dataset, implying that our benchmark experiment is valid for measuring an LLM's ability to transform its knowledge into a causal answer, but is not valid for estimating the likelihood an arbitrary relationship has been memorized.
 Other experiments probe further into semantics and explore what the LLM pays attention to in the prompt. \end{tldr}

-To better characterize the validity and robustness of our experiments at the intersection of LLMs and causal discovery, we report the results of our LLM probing experiments, described in Sec~\ref{sec:probingllmbehaviors}.
+To better characterize the validity and robustness of our experiments at the intersection of LLMs and building causal graphs, we report the results of our LLM probing experiments, described in Sec~\ref{sec:probingllmbehaviors}.

 {\bf Memorization Test Results:} We provide the LLM with the first 3 columns of the dataset (the row ID and 2 variable names), and ask the model to complete the remaining 2 columns of the row (the source dataset name and the ground truth causal direction.
 We find that GPT-3.5 is able to correctly recall 58\% of the remaining cells in the dataset, and recall 19\% of the rows without error.
 Our memorization test with GPT-4 is able to recall 61\% of remaining cells in the dataset and 25\% of rows without error.
 These results indicate that the T\"ubingen dataset is certainly in GPT's training set and that GPT has had an opportunity to memorize the dataset.
-However, the gap between percentage of inputs memorized and LLMs accuracy is still significant and more work is needed to understand the role of memorization for the inputs that are not captured by our memorization test.\footnote{The neuropathic pain and the arctic sea ice coverage dataset were not made available online in a text file format and hence are less amenable to a straightforward memorization test.}
+However, the gap between percentage of inputs memorized and LLMs accuracy is still significant and more work is needed to understand the role of memorization for the inputs that are not captured by our memorization test.